A prime system with many self-joinings: Joinings

+\begin{proof} This follows immediately from the Ergodic Theorem and the compactness of the space of 1-Lipschitz functions with bounded integral. \end{proof}

-We now combine these results with the strategy developed in~\cite{CE} to build off diagonal joinings close to the barycenter of other off diagonal joinings.
+We now combine these results with the strategy developed in~\cite{CE} to build off diagonal joinings that are weak-*close to the barycenter of other off diagonal joinings.
 We begin by summarizing the results of~\cite{CE}, where the input is a sequence of numbers and sets with certain properties.